What Hundreds of Economic News Events Say About Belief Overreaction in the Stock Market

 Revision Date

-We measure the nature and severity of a variety of belief distortions in market reactions to hundreds of economic news events using a new methodology that synthesizes estimation of a structural asset pricing model with algorithmic machine learning to quantify bias.
-We estimate that investors systematically overreact to perceptions about multiple fundamental shocks in a macro-dynamic system, generating asymmetric compositional effects when real-world events produce conflicting signals with counteracting market implications.
-We show that such events can lead the market to underreact to news, even when investors overreact to all shocks.
+We measure the nature and severity of a variety of belief distortions in market reactions to hundreds of economic news events by estimating a structural asset pricing model combined with algorithmic machine learning to quantify bias.
+We find that investors systematically overreact to perceptions about multiple fundamental shocks, a phenomenon we show can dampen rather than amplify market volatility via a shock composition effect.
+Such shock composition effects can lead the market to underreact to news, even when investors overreact to all shocks.

 -